ConnorCogged/ConnorCogged/README.md

 ## ⏳ Current and Past Experiences
 - (Project finished) 📺 Discord bot for Osubway - Twitch streamer with 230+ followers
-- (Currently discountinued) 🛬 Discord bot for LandStealSMP with [Hyperskys](https://github.com/hyperskys) - An SMP which is based around the ideas of the LifeSteal SMP but has a few twists [8 Members]
+- (Currently discountinued) 🛬 Discord bot for LandStealSMP - An SMP which is based around the ideas of the LifeSteal SMP but has a few twists [8 Members]
 - 💀 (Currently discountinued) [QuickTrends](https://github.com/QuickTrends).
 - ICC, Minecraft event, joinable [here](https://discord.gg/icc)/[or here](https://discord.gg/A7XTT36tTR), Github org [here](github.com/ICChampionchip)